VirtusLab/git-machete-intellij-plugin/README.md

 ### Edit machete file

-`machete` file can be also edited manually.
+The `machete` file can be also edited manually.
 Let's look at the structure of this file based on the example below:
 ```
 develop
     allow-ownership-link PR #123